The Anarchist Cookbook: Internet/media

 Much of the publication was copied and made available as text documents online through Usenet and FTP sites hosted in academic institutions in the early 1990s, and has been made available via web browsers from their inception in the mid-1990s to the present day.
 The name varies slightly from Anarchist Cookbook to Anarchy Cookbook and the topics have expanded vastly in the intervening decades.
 Many of the articles were attributed to an anonymous author called "The Jolly Roger".

 Knowledge of the book, or copied online publications of it, increased along with the increase in public access to the Internet throughout the mid-1990s.
 Newspapers ran stories about how easy the text was to get hold of, and the influence it may have had with terrorists, criminals, and experimenting teenagers.

 Film

 The book served as a central element of the 2002 romantic comedy The Anarchist Cookbook.

 Repercussions from the book's publication, and the author's subsequent disavowal of its content, were the subject of the 2016 documentary film American Anarchist by Charlie Siskel.
 In the film, William Powell explains in depth his thoughts on the book and the consequences it had in his life.
 It further explores the themes of responsibility and repercussions that decision can have on one's life.
-Powell's death in 2016 received little media coverage until the release of American Anarchist, which was released a few months after his death.
+Powell's death in 2016 received little media coverage until the release of American Anarchist, which was a few months after his death.

 Legality

+Australia

+The book was refused classification in 1985 thus making it banned in Australia under the National Classification Code Table 1.(c) for publications that could "promote, incite or instruct in matters of crime or violence".
+It was classified RC again on 31 October 2016.